Magical winter wedding at the West Tower

-Sophia and Kale are a cool and trendy couple Aughton, they are both originally from Skelmersdale and met through mutual friends at an Oasis concert.
+Sophia and Kale are a cool and trendy couple from Aughton, they are both initially from Skelmersdale and met through mutual friends at an Oasis concert.

-The couple chose to have a West Tower winter wedding in Aughton near the market town of Ormskirk in Lancashire to compliment their dream of a magical Christmas wedding.
-The couple loved that the West Tower is an exclusive wedding venue, the countryside views and manor house feel.
+The couple chose to have a West Tower winter wedding in Aughton near the market town of Ormskirk in Lancashire to complement their dream of a magical Christmas wedding.

-On the day, their guests were treated to a classic West Tower winter wedding theme with Christmas decorations and white with a bit of blush colour scheme.
+On the day, their guests were treated to a classic West Tower winter wedding theme with Christmas decorations, white, and a bit of a blush colour scheme.

-The ballroom at The West Tower was tastefully decorated with flowers, large flouting balloon baubles, and a magnificent floral wall display, all of which were supplied by Hayley at Blossoms house of flowers (who’s wedding I photographed at The West Tower a few years ago!).
+The ballroom at The West Tower was tastefully decorated with flowers, large floating balloon baubles, and a magnificent floral wall display.

 Here is their story…

-Kale looked stylish and classic in a black velvet tux and the groom’s men had plain black suits.
 Sophia had three bridesmaids and they all wore dusky pink dresses.
-Kale had two groomsmen who both wore plain black tuxes.
 Kale’s brother and both fathers also wore classic black tuxedos to complete the bridal party look.